cfbolz/pypy-15-blog/blogpost.rst

 including the very first one I published when I'd just started my PhD.
 I decided to turn the talk manuscript into a (longish) blog post, to make it available to a wider audience.
-Note that this blog post describes my personal recollections and research, it is thus necessarily incomplete and skewed.
+Note that this blog post describes my personal recollections and research, it is thus necessarily incomplete and coloured by my own experiences.

 .. _keynote: https://conf.researchr.org/event/ecoop-issta-2018/icooolps-2018-papers-tbd-15-years-of-pypy-a-retrospective